MAKING ACTION PLANS FOR LIFE AND CAREER (MAPS) CLUB

 Planning For Adult Life is Offering Live Virtual Learning Sessions for the Fall!

-The Planning for Adult Life Program is pleased to offer live virtual Making Action Plans sessions for high school students in special education.
-These "live" online classes will begin the week of September 14 and run through December 18.
+The Planning for Adult Life Program is pleased to offer FREE live virtual Making Action Plans sessions for high school students in special education.
+These "live" online classes will begin the week of July 6, 2021 and run through August 13, 2021.

 Each class will last 50 minutes and include: